 What’s it like to visit Greece right now?

-My husband and I just returned from a 2-week trip around the Greek Islands.
+My husband and I have visited Greece many times, most recently a 2-week island-hopping adventure in the summer of 2021.
 We visited 6 islands within the Dodecanese and Cyclades island groups.
 I can honestly say it was absolutely fantastic.
 Perhaps the best trip I’ve ever taken to Greece.

-Yes, tourists are slowly trickling back.
-But with cruise ships and most group tours still on hiatus, you’ll have no crowds to fight.
-Even on popular Santorini, the crowds were probably half what they were on my last visit.
-For once, sunset in Oia wasn’t a full-contact sport…bliss!
+Why?
+Because hardly anyone was there!
+With cruise ships and most group tours still on hiatus last year, there were no crowds to fight.
+Even on popular Santorini, for once, sunset in Oia wasn’t a full-contact sport…bliss!

 Is Greece open for tourism?